Johannf78/AmpXModbus/memory-bank/activeContext.md

 # Active Context: AmpX Energy Gateway

 ## Current Focus
-The current development focus is on optimizing the existing AmpX Energy Gateway implementation, addressing potential issues, and enhancing reliability.
+The current development focus is on setting up a proper development environment for ESP32 testing.
+We've pivoted from using LocalWP (which fights external access) to setting up a Linux development server that the ESP32 can easily connect to.

 ## Recent Changes
 - Created Memory Bank structure with core documentation